ezekielmogaka/Stock_status_monitoring_documentation/source/Userguide.rst

 Side bar
 ~~~~~~~~~
-The side bar of the aplication has an array of links.
+The side bar of the aplication has an array of links as seen in the menu.
+Different users view different menu at the side bar depending on their login roles.
 They include the following:

 Home